AnmolDhall/DeployWebApp-AWS-EKS/README.md

 -> npm init
 now it will ask few configuration info, provide the same next run below command:
-// this is a framework to build web applocations
+# this is a framework to build web application
 -> npm install express --save

 Now, the webapp directory contains few folders and files basically some modules and configurations.
 Along with these files put "index.js" file and run below command: